sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/helm.md

 kubectl describe ingress sourcegraph-frontend
 ```

 Upon obtaining the allocated IP address of the load balancer, you should create an A record for the `sourcegraph.company.com` domain.
-Finally, it is recommended to enable TLS and you can learn more from about how to use [Google-managed certificate](https://cloud.google.com/kubernetes-engine/docs/how-to/managed-certs) in GKE.
+Finally, it is recommended to enable TLS and you may consider using [Google-managed certificate](https://cloud.google.com/kubernetes-engine/docs/how-to/managed-certs) in GKE.

 Upon creating the Google-managed certificate, you may add the following annotations to Ingress.